Jomonte Suvisheshangal: Filming

 Principal photography commenced from August 2016 in Thrissur.
-The second schedule was started on 21 October in Tirupur.
-Pollachi was the other location.
+The second schedule started on 21 October in Tirupur.

 Soundtrack

 The music and score for the film is composed by Vidyasagar with lyrics penned by Rafeeq Ahammed.
 Vidyasagar is working with Sathyan Anthikad for the third time.
 The complete album was released by Muzik247 in their official YouTube channel on 2 December 2016.
 The film had three songs.

 Release

+Theatrical

-Initially, Jomonte Suvisheshangal was scheduled to release on 16 December 2016, but later pushed its date and released on 19 January 2017 due to Kerala theater strike.
-The movie was released in Dubai on 1 February 2017.
+Initially, Jomonte Suvisheshangal was scheduled to release on 16 December 2016.
+Later, the date was pushed and was released on 19 January 2017 due to a theatre strike in Kerala.
+The film was released in Dubai on 1 February 2017.

 Reception

 Box office

 Jomonte Suvisheshangal collected ₹24 crore from Kerala alone, ₹5.6 crore from rest of India, ₹9.97 crore from UAE-GCC and ₹4.1 crore from rest of the World box office.
 The film ran for 60 days in its theatres and it collected around ₹43.67 crore from Worldwide box office.